 CLASS ATTENDANCE: Regular attendance and quality class preparation are essential elements for your success in this or any other course.
 The subject matter in this course is not extremely difficult but will be new to most students.
 Therefore, to fully understand this material you should avail yourself of all of the text resources, the MAL resources, as well as class discussions.
 We will spend a great deal of class time working problems and analyzing supplemental materials.
 Working problems in class is designed not simply to provide you with solutions to problems but to demonstrate the logic and thought processes you need to use in order to correctly solve a problem or answer a question.
-Therefore, your regular class attendance will contribute significantly to your understanding of course material and to your success on examinations.
-Past experience suggests that your course grade is highly correlated with your class attendance.
+Therefore, your regular class attendance will contribute significantly to your understanding of course material, and should result in a greater knowledge base during examinations.
+Past experience suggests that the grade a student earns in the course is usually highly correlated with their class attendance.